 Or Mr. C, as most people call him, is a long time restaurateur.
 He graduated from Boston University with the intention of becoming a lawyer.
 Before he could complete his schooling Federico was faced with a life altering decision after receiving tragic news that his father’s restaurant, Archie’s Tavern, burned down in a fire.
 In order to support his family, he returned home and started the restaurant again from scratch.
 He worked tirelessly day and night to get the restaurant back off the ground.

 After ten years, his hard work finally paid off.
 The restaurant became the largest steakhouse in Rhode Island, and he went on to open six other restaurants in the state.
 In 1996, he took his family and moved to Atlanta for better weather and a better business climate.
 Over the next six years, he opened and sold six Roasted Garlic restaurants.
 In 2003, the first Sugo opened in Roswell, GA.
 The concept design and culinary vision was collaboration with his oldest son Frederico III, and his wife Nancy.

 General Manager of Sugo

 Nancy got her start in the restaurant industry when she was 19 years old and applied as a bartender to Mr. Castellucci’s first restaurant.
 At the time, Mr. C, only 26 years old, saw something in Nancy and hired her for a part-time position.
 Seven years later, they were married and have been business partners ever since.
 Nancy has been thoroughly involved in all of their restaurant ventures since Mr. C’s first restaurant, Archie’s Tavern.

-She currently serves as the COO of Castellucci Hospitality Group and oversees the daily operations of Sugo located in Johns Creek, Georgia.
+She currently serves as the General Manager of Sugo and oversees the daily operations of the restaurant.
 She is the consummate mother of the younger generation of Castelluccis that run CHG, and is there to help in all aspects.